petkoGH/validusbot-lua/lua-llm-scripting-spec.md

 - Compatibility aliases are not part of the supported script-writing surface; generated scripts must use the exact names documented in this file.

 ## Known Constraints

 - Hotkeys: alt cannot be used with Events.RegisterKeyEvent/Hotkeys.RegisterCombo, but it is supported by Hotkeys.SendCombo.
 - Standard Lua `table.concat` is allowed in sandboxed user scripts and can be used for safe string assembly.
 - Extended keys: insert/delete/home/end/pageup/pagedown/arrows default to extended=true in Hotkeys.ParseCombo.
 - Features API excludes Objects Dumper from public get/set/list/status paths.
 - HTTP and WebSocket operations must be started from a managed script coroutine.
 They yield cooperatively while waiting.
 - HTTP has no callback lifecycle API.
 WebSockets use explicit `Receive`; there are no `onOpen`, `onClose`, `onError`, `onRedirect`, or automatic reconnect callbacks.
+- Use `Time.MonotonicMs()` for elapsed time, retry backoff, timeouts, and telemetry cadence.
+It advances while the process is idle and is unaffected by system wall-clock changes.
+Its epoch is unspecified, so compare two returned values.
+Do not use `os.clock()` for elapsed time; Lua defines it as process CPU time.
 - Capability wrappers such as Inventory and NPC trade can return nil/false when the corresponding game state is unavailable.
 Check `IsAvailable`/capability methods where provided.
+- Sandboxed `io.open`, `os.remove`, and `os.rename` resolve inside the current
+  product's user `Scripts` directory and cannot access `Scripts/core`.
+  Individual file reads/writes are limited to 1 MiB.
+Prefer `Storage` for normal script state.
+- Sandboxed `require` loads text-only Lua modules from the allowed script/library roots under the same restricted environment.
+Do not depend on native C-module loading or DLL search paths.
+- Current builds do not export `Game.GetMinimapTilePixelColor`.
+  `Minimap.GetTilePixelColor` and `Minimap.IsWalkableByColor` are compatibility
+  capability calls and return `nil`; use `Minimap.GetTileFlags`, `Minimap.IsWalkable`, or `Map` pathfinding.

 ## Critical Constants (Explicit Values)
 Use these exact values to avoid numeric mapping mistakes.